SAS-DHRH/dhcc-toolkit/content/toolkit/advocating.md

 # Advocating within your institution

 {{< hint info >}}
-_Knowledge will never be able to replace\
+_Knowledge will never be able to\
-respect in man's dealings with ecological systems._
+replace respect in man's dealings\
+with ecological systems._\
+\

-Roy Rappaport, quoted in Steward Brand’s Cybernetic Frontiers (1974)
+ — Roy Rappaport, quoted in Steward Brand’s Cybernetic Frontiers (1974)
 {{< /hint >}}

 ## Put your institution in context {#put-your-institution-in-context}